Riyaz246/gcp-data-theft-hunt/README.md

-# Google Cloud "BigQuery Data Theft Hunt" Project

-This project demonstrates my ability to perform data-driven threat hunting in a cloud environment.
-The scenario involved detecting a compromised VM that was using its over-privileged permissions to steal sensitive data from a Cloud Storage bucket.

-This project moves beyond simple "prevention" (like firewall rules) and into active "detection and response."
+# 🤖 AI-Powered Threat Hunting Pipeline (A "GenAI-SIEM" Blueprint)

+This project blueprint demonstrates a complete, end-to-end "GenAI-SIEM" pipeline.

+It shows how to move beyond simple, noisy alerts by using BigQuery for large-scale log analysis and then feeding the results to the Vertex AI API to automate triage, summarize threats, and provide actionable remediation steps.

+This solution is designed to solve the core **"alert fatigue"** problem in modern security operations.

+---

 ## Skills Demonstrated

-* **Advanced Log Configuration:** Enabled the critical, non-default **Cloud Storage Data Access Audit Logs** to capture "Data Read" events.
+* **AI-Powered Triage (GenAI):** Using the Vertex AI API and advanced prompt engineering to automate incident summarization and reporting.
+* **Serverless Automation:** Architecting an event-driven workflow (Pub/Sub, Cloud Functions) for a "zero-to-il" automated response.
-* **Data Engineering for Security:** Created a **Log Sink** to route specific, high-priority `data_access` logs from Cloud Logging into **BigQuery** for large-scale analysis.
+* **Data Engineering for Security:** Creating a Log Sink to route high-priority `data_access` logs from Cloud Logging into BigQuery for large-scale analysis.
-* **Data-Driven Threat Hunting (BigQuery):** Wrote a **SQL query** to "hunt" for evidence of the attack, successfully identifying the data theft event from the raw logs.
+* **Data-Driven Threat Hunting (BigQuery):** Writing SQL queries to "hunt" for evidence of specific attacker TTPs (Tactics, Techniques, and Procedures).
-* **Real-time Detection:** Built a **Cloud Monitoring Alert** to create a real-time detection rule that fires on the specific log entry for data theft.
+* **Advanced Log Configuration:** Enabling the critical, non-default Cloud Storage Data Access Audit Logs.

 ---